.

 What’s Causing the Shortage, and What Can Be Done?

 Crawford and his colleagues are well aware of this disturbing trend.
-Because of this, his top objective is to advocate for more qualified professionals to join the laboratory workforce.
+His top objective is to advocate for more qualified professionals to join the laboratory workforce.

 So, where to start?